upperlinecode/intro-to-swift/day-1/calculator-interactive-practice.md

 Level Three:

 - Swift can do much more than add, subtract, multiply, and divide.
-We can import, or include, new math functions in our playground by adding
+We can import, or include, new math functions in our playground by adding this to the top of your file.
 ```swift
 import Darwin
 ```

-to the top of your file.
+- Take a look at this blog: http://excode.io/code/11/built-in-math/swift.
+There are lots of examples of mathmatical functions that Swift can now carry out, like sqrt(), log(), and sin().